nzakas/understandinges6/manuscript/11-Promises.md

 ## Responding to Multiple Promises

-Up to this point, each example has dealt with responding to one promise at a time.
+Up to this point, each example in this chapter has dealt with responding to one promise at a time.
 There are times, however, when you'll want to monitor the progress of multiple promises in order to determine the next action.
 ECMAScript 6 provides two methods that monitor multiple promises: `Promise.all()` and `Promise.race()`.

 ### Promise.all()

-The `Promise.all()` method accepts a single argument, which is an iterable of promises to monitor, and returns a promise that is resolved only when every promise in the iterable is resolved.
+The `Promise.all()` method accepts a single argument, which is an iterable (such as an array) of promises to monitor, and returns a promise that is resolved only when every promise in the iterable is resolved.
 The returned promise is fulfilled when every promise in the iterable is fulfilled, for example:

 ```js
 let p1 = new Promise(function(resolve, reject) {